PlayCover/PlayCover/README.md

 - Xcode
 - An Apple ID

-Just clone this project, open it in Xcode.

-You have to codesign it with your Apple ID in Xcode, just follow the instructions.
+Clone this repo, and open it in Xcode.
+You have to codesign it with your Apple ID in Xcode.
+You can do this by going to `Navigator > PlayCover > Signing & Capabilities` and setting the `Provising Profile` to None, and setting the `Team` to your personal Apple ID team.

 ### Extra Installation Steps For Genshin Impact

 1. Disable SIP
-    - This can be done by shutting down your mac, holding down power button
-    - After this, click on your username/ssd, then keep going until you can see `Utilities` at the top
+    - First shut down your Mac completely so the screen is black and all other lights are off
+    - Press and hold the power button on your Mac until `Loading startup options` appears
+    - Select `Options` and continue
+    - If prompted, select the correct storage disk
+    - Log in with your administrator account
-    - When you see this, click on it and click on `Terminal`
+    - When `Utilities` appears in the menu bar, click on it and choose `Terminal`
-    - After this, you should be in a terminal window
-    - Type `csrutil disable` in that terminal window
-    - Put your password and everything, then restart your mac
+    - In the terminal window type `csrutil disable` and type your password when prompted
+    - Once `Successfully disabled System Integrity Protection` appears, restart your Mac

-2. Modify nvram boot-args
+2. Modify `nvram boot-args`
     - When you have SIP disabled, type the following:
         - `Command + Space`, type `Terminal` in the search box
-    - It should open a normal terminal window
-    - Type the following in this window (or copy paste it)
+    - Type or copy the following command in the terminal window that appears
         - `sudo nvram boot-args="amfi_get_out_of_my_way=1"`
     - If it appears that nothing has happened, this is correct.
-    - Now restart your mac once again
+    - Restart your Mac

 3. Login to Genshin
     - Open Genshin Impact with PlayCover, and you should be greeted with a Login button
     - Login to your account, then wait until the door appears and quit the game with `Command + Q`. **DO NOT CLICK/ENTER THE DOOR.**
-    - Thats all which is required in Genshin for now

 4. Enable SIP
-    - Shut down your mac again
-    - Hold down the power button until you get to recovery options
+    - Follow the steps in Step 1 to re-enter startup options
-    - Click on your username and your storage disk respectively like you did for step 1.
-    - You should see `Utilities` at the top
-    - Click on it, and Click on `Terminal`
+    - When `Utilities` appears in the menu bar, click on it and choose `Terminal`
-    - In terminal, type the following: `csrutil enable`
+    - In the terminal window type `csrutil enable` and type your passowrd when prompted
-        - `csrutil clear` should also work
-    - Reboot your mac by going to `Apple Logo` > `Restart`
+    - Once `Successfully enabled System Integrity Protection` appears, restart your Mac

 5. Open Genshin
     - You're done!
-Enjoy playing genshin!
+Enjoy playing Genshin!

 ### Video Instructions